hombit/freddi/Readme.md

                                         global disk parameters for every time
                                         step

-Basic binary and disc parameters:
+Basic binary and disk parameters:
   -M [ --Mx ] arg (=10)                 Mass of the central object, in the
                                         units of solar masses --kerr arg (=0)                       Dimensionless Kerr parameter of the